 - Sautéed Green Beans and Oyster Mushrooms

 - Air Fryer Green Beans

 - Bring a large pot of salted water to a boil.
 Add the green beans and cook until just barely tender, about 5 minutes.
 Drain well (they will continue to soften a bit as they cool, so drain them just before they are done to your liking).

-- While the beans are cooking, in a large serving bowl, whisk together the honey, Creole mustard, vinegar, olive oil, ½ teaspoon salt, and pepper.
+- While the beans are cooking, in a large serving bowl, whisk together the honey, Dijon mustard, vinegar, olive oil, ½ teaspoon salt, and pepper.

 - Toss the green beans in dressing, taste and adjust seasonings as needed, and serve warm or at room temperature.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved